kinnay/Wii-U-Firmware-Emulator/README.md

 # Wii U Firmware Emulator
 ## What does this do?
 This takes a fw.img and a NAND dump and tries to emulate the Wii U processors and hardware.
 It's currently able to emulate all the way through IOSU until it boots the PowerPC kernel, and the PowerPC processor actually loads the system libraries and root.rpx.
+It gets stuck when root.rpx calls DMAEWaitDone however.

 This emulator consists of both Python and C++ code.
 The C++ code (which is compiled into a python module) contains the ARM and PowerPC interpreters and a few other classes, like a SHA1 calculator.
-This is kept as generic as possible and can in theory be used in any kind of emulator.
 The Python code is responsible for the things that don't require high performance.
 It emulates the hardware devices and provides a debugger for example.

 ## How to use
 Requirements: